 Vertical displacement robs energy from the system and goes right into the rider’s body.
 Look at the arms in these two different setups: That muscle moving back and forth is soaking up power from the system.
 The human body is acting like a big damper system.
 The less you vibrate the damper, the less energy you lose to vibration.

 Your next question should be, “So what?”
 How much power loss are we talking about?
 1 watt?
 3 watts?

 Data from our RollingRoad™ tests show the difference between ultra-low pressure and high pressure can account for 50 watts in efficiency gains on a rough road.
-These tests, which measures power required to ride 32kph (20mph) over various surfaces, capture power lost to tire deformation, drivetrain, and whole body vibration.
+The tests measured the power required to ride 32kph (20mph) over various surfaces.
+We captured energy lost to tire deformation, drivetrain, and whole-body vibration.

 The order of magnitude of this type of loss warrants your attention.
 As surface roughness increases, you want to run larger tires at lower pressures.
 We advocate using a tubeless setup to capture full benefits.
 Pinch flats are much less likely at low pressure when running tubeless.
 Added benefits of a wider tire at lower pressures are better handling and cornering.
 Your tires will not skip off small bumps and lose traction while cornering.

 Recommendations are a starting point for riders to begin tuning their optimum tire pressure setups for road riding.